2013 Toyota Prius Plug-in

 Reviewers agree that the five-seat 2013 Prius Plug-in has a roomy cabin and plenty of legroom.
 One notes that the base trim’s seats aren’t firm enough and that visibility is compromised due to the split rear window and large rear pillars.
 The base Prius Plug-in comes standard with heated fabric front seats, while the higher trim has heated faux leather SofTex front seats and an eight-way power-adjustable driver seat.

 - "The cabin is unfailingly spacious, graciously accommodating passengers and cargo of most heights and sizes." -- Edmunds

 - "The Base's cloth seats are quite soft and lack support.
 Thick roof pillars and a large horizontal bar nestled between the two glass panels seriously hamper rear vision.
 Fortunately, a rearview camera is standard.
 Legroom and foot space are ample.
 Headroom is decent given the slope of the car's roof." -- Consumer Guide

-The Toyota Prius Plug-in comes standard with seven air bags, automatic climate control, navigation, a rearview camera, satellite radio, auxiliary and USB audio inputs, Bluetooth connectivity, push-button start and Toyota’s Entune touch-screen infotainment system, which uses your smartphone’s data plan to access things like Bing, Pandora and OpenTable, weather, traffic, gas price and sports information.
+The Toyota Prius Plug-in comes standard with seven air bags, automatic climate control, navigation, a rearview camera, satellite radio, auxiliary and USB audio inputs, Bluetooth connectivity, push-button start and Toyota’s Entune touch-screen infotainment system, which uses your smartphone’s data plan to access services like Bing, Pandora and OpenTable, as well as weather, traffic, gas price and sports information.
 Available features include an eight-speaker JBL sound system and adaptive cruise control.